firefly-oss/common-platform-security-center/docs/GETTING_STARTED.md

 **Problem:** Customer/Contract/Product services are not running.

-**Impact:** Session enrichment will fail, but authentication still works.
+**Impact:** Authentication will fail if customer-mgmt is not available (required for user-to-party mapping).

 **Solution:**
-- This is OK for testing!
-Sessions will be created with fallback data.
+- **customer-mgmt is required**: Must be running for authentication to succeed
+- **Other services are optional**: contract-mgmt, product-mgmt, reference-master-data can be unavailable
-- Check logs for warnings:
+- Check logs for errors:
   ```
-  WARN - Using fallback customer info for partyId: xxx
+  ERROR - Failed to fetch customer info for partyId: xxx
   ```
-- Start downstream services or use mock data for testing.
+- Start required downstream services before testing authentication

 #### 5. Port already in use